dataform-co/dataform/content/docs/warehouses/snowflake.md

 - Database: Click "Databases" from within your Snowflake console to view a list of databases.

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-warning" markdown="1">
-You may also need to whitelist Dataform's IP addresses to let Dataform access your Snowflake instanced.
+You may also need to whitelist Dataform's IP addresses to let Dataform access your Snowflake instance.
 Please follow
   <a
     target="_blank"